 The alignment tax

 RLHF and SFT can reduce raw capability on knowledge benchmarks (MMLU, HumanEval) even as they improve helpfulness and safety.
 This is the "alignment tax" — models become more pleasant to talk to but may perform worse on raw capability evals.
-Careful data curation and LoRA help minimise it.
+Careful data curation and LoRA help minimize it.

 Full fine-tuning vs PEFT